Property Tax Reassessments & Appeals

-Townships in North Surburbs, including Northfield Township, Wheeling Township and Palatine Township, will be fully re-assessed in 2019.
+Townships in North Suburbs, including Northfield Township, Wheeling Township and Palatine Township, were fully re-assessed in 2019.
 Residents have 30 days after their reassessment to appeal.

-The following dates are when each Township is scheduled to be re-assessed:
+The following dates where when each Township was re-assessed:

 Northfield Township -- May 24, 2019